 Santoku - The Santoku is a multi-purpose knife that blends Japanese and Western manufacturing techniques to create a general-purpose chef's knife.

 The word Santoku is derived to mean “three virtues” or “three uses” for peeling, chopping and dicing and is well-suited for use on meat, fish and vegetables.
-Santoku knives are typically double-bevelled but still maintain sharpness by utilizing a steeply angled edge and are an all-round knife ideal for making sushi and sashimi.
+Santoku knives are typically double-bevelled but still maintain sharpness by utilizing a steeply angled edge and are an all-round ideal knife for cutting sushi rolls and ideal for making sushi and sashimi.

 While there are other Japanese knives well-suited to sushi, the above are the most popular and overall best options for creating visually stunning sushi dishes.